telerik/teststudio-docs/docs/test-studio-mobile/test-execution-requirements.md

 ##Test Agent for Web Applications

+> Although the Mobile testing module is in а process of discontinuation, Test Studio main product continues supporting <a href="https://www.telerik.com/teststudio/automated-website-responsive-testing" target="_blank">responsive testing of web applications</a> to help meeting the demand of mobile users.

+{% if site.has_cta_panels == true %}
+{% include cta-panel-teststudio-introduction.html %}
+{% endif %}

 When a web app is to be tested, test agent is the browser itself (mobile or desktop).
 The browser must support WebSockets.
 Below is a short list of browsers that support WebSockets:

 *	iOS Safari 6.0+